-- Capacity of casino to have lodging and restaurants on the Rancheria - Most robust casino compared to other local tribes - Catering department to use for events - Proximity to US 101 (also one of the borders of the Rancheria) - Humboldt County outdoor opportunities (e.g.: tourism, hunting, etc.) - Financially planning and practices- no debt, maintaining savings and distributing revenue so they can continue to invest - Commercial real estate investments, 6 outside of the County (eg. Sacramento and Rocklin) - Intergovernmental relationship with the state, exceptionally strong - Partnering with state on co-management of lands (CA Fish and Wildlife, Child Welfare, others) - Tribal Nation Grant Fund (TNGF) code- ability to launch and develop projects much faster and access to capital - Stable and moderate climate - Grants- TEDC grant that is ongoing (also Dept of Energy and Dept of Interior)
+- Capacity of casino to have lodging and restaurants on the Rancheria - Most robust casino & resources compared to other local tribes - Catering department to use for events - Proximity to US 101 (also one of the borders of the Rancheria) - Humboldt County outdoor opportunities (e.g.: tourism, hunting, etc.) - Financially planning and practices- no debt, maintaining savings and distributing revenue so they can continue to invest - Commercial real estate investments, 6 outside of the County (eg. Sacramento and Rocklin) - Intergovernmental relationship with the state, exceptionally strong - Partnering with state on co-management of lands (CA Fish and Wildlife, Child Welfare, others) - Tribal Nation Grant Fund (TNGF) code- ability to launch and develop projects much faster and access to capital - Stable and moderate climate - Grants- ARP Act Child Care Stabilization Grants Program and Tribal Energy Development Capacity grant that is ongoing

-- Regulatory opportunity and effect of being a sovereign nation (state has no or little jurisdiction), particularly a strong point in a high regulatory state - Regulatory restrictions- cannot restrict national commerce for Tribes - Natural Resources: coast, Redwoods, Six Rivers basin - Competitive wages for the region - Access to federal funding, in general
+- Regulatory opportunity and effect of being a sovereign nation (state has no or little jurisdiction), particularly a strong point in a high regulatory state - Regulatory restrictions- cannot restrict national commerce for Tribes - Natural Resources: coast, Redwoods, Six Rivers basin - Competitive wages for the region - Access to federal funding, in general - Broadband internet access for many households - Strong relationships with Hoopa and Yurok tribes